GGA is the very first Geocaching club on Planet Earth.™ (Seriously ...)

 Right before the event, Georgia Geocachers suffered a blow of sorts as caches were banned in Georgia State Parks.
 (Suddenly, we had an actual serious agenda at this meeting!)
 Still, it was a great meeting.
 TJBowers' and LoCache's event went off great, and the "event cache" is now a staple in geocaching.
 Over the next month, we discussed names and logos for our newly forming organization.
 At our next meeting we chose a name for our group.
 The Georgia Geocachers Association began the tradition of monthly event caches and became the world's(!) first geocacher's association.

 At our fourth meeting (Sept.
-2001), several people who were working behind the scenes decided to form a management committee, or the Steering Committee (SC).
+2001), several people who were working behind the scenes decided to form a management committee, or the Steering Committee (SC), which we use in lieu of elected officers.

 The GGA can lay claim to a remarkable collection of "very firsts": the very first Geocaching club on Planet Earth; the very first "event cache"; the very first Volunteer Reviewer; and some of the very first geocaches ever placed anywhere in the world.